 3. Extra tip: Blend your batter

-Thus, if you’re in a hurry or don’t have a blender, don’t worry at all.
+If you’re in a hurry or don’t have a blender, don’t worry at all.
 Your batter will still turn out fine.
 In fact, I didn’t use a blender when making the crepes you see on my images and they’ve turned out really well.

 First and foremost, you might have cooked them too long.